flutter-view

 Adding Styling

 You can add Sass to style your view.
 These styles get mixed with your pug to generate styled Dart code.
-Flutter-view supports CSS style properties that convert into code.
-For our example, you can easily add a text color, background color, some font properties, and add padding:
+Flutter-view supports that convert into code.
+For our example, you can easily add a text , , some , and add :

 hello.pug